You do this when objecting to a question by the opposing counsel.

 When on cross the attorney asks about something that was not raised in the direct examination.

-"I think Drew was have a psychotic episode--he was blabbering on and on about nothing."
+"I think Drew was having a psychotic episode--he was blabbering on and on about nothing."

 Objection: Improper Opinion

-You do this if opposing counsel objects to your question and your are asked respond.
+You do this if opposing counsel objects to your question and the Judge asks you to respond.

 An out of court statement offered to prove the truth of the matter